Skip to main content

 What surveillance systems are in place?

-We publish the latest surveillance data for COVID-19 and other respiratory illnesses weekly, to the UKHSA data dashboard.
+We publish the latest surveillance data for COVID-19 and other respiratory illnesses weekly, to the UKHSA data dashboard, and we publish our COVID-19 and flu surveillance report fortnightly at the moment.
 We’re also getting vital data from those who are admitted to hospital with symptoms, and we are utilising genome sequencing to understand which variants people are most vulnerable to.

 There are also specific surveillance programmes in place, where small sample groups are tested regularly.
 These allow us to monitor trends in the wider community.